top of page

 • How many visits will I need?

 The number of visits each person may need is highly variable depending on your condition, type of treatment you need, lifestyle factors, age, and motivation.
 Your therapist can give you a personal estimate for your condition after your evaluation.
 Your therapist can give you a personal estimate for your condition after your evaluation.
-We are aware that some patients have had negative experiences at other companies who see all of their patient's 3 times a week for months on end.
+We are aware that some patients have had negative experiences at other companies who see all of their patients 3 times a week for months on end.
 We appreciate that more visits costs more money.
 Out of respect for the value of your time and ours, we strive to help patients be as independent as possible in managing their condition to help them reduce the time and money spent on therapy visits.
 As an added layer of protection for our patients, being a direct access practice (no referrals required) keeps our therapists accountable.
-States laws regarding direct access physical therapy require that a patient cannot be seen for more than 30 days if they are not making progress without consulting a supervising physician.
+States laws regarding direct access physical therapy require that a patient cannot be seen for more than 30 days, if they are not making progress, without consulting a supervising physician.

 • How should I choose a physical therapy clinic?